IG024: Surgery Guidelines for USDA Covered Non-Rodent Species and Agricultural Animals Used in Research and Teaching

 Aseptic surgery should be conducted in either a dedicated operating room/suite or an area that provides separation from other activities and that is clean, uncluttered, and easily sanitized.
 The basic concept of aseptic surgery is to ensure that anything that comes in contact with the surgical site is sterile.
 The procedures outlined here aim to ensure that sterility is achieved from the beginning of the procedure and maintained throughout the procedure.

-The functional components of the surgery facility should include:
+The functional components of a surgery facility should include:

 - Surgical support area with a surgeon’s scrub location.